 What Saturn Represents in Astrology

-Saturn is like the parent that wants to see you do well but will give you the tough love when you need it.
+Saturn is like a parent who wants to see you do well but will give you tough love when you need it.
 It seeks to break down any falsities and replace them with truth, and something stable enough for you to build upon.
 Saturn is known as the Lord of Karma in Astrology, it teaches, enforces, and brings justice.
 Saturn asks you to view the systems you have built for yourself and walked on in life and to see if these foundations support the growth you intend for yourself.

 What Happens During Your Saturn Return